GeertvanGeest/dirHap/README.md

 bedtools intersect -F 1 -abam alignment.bam -b regions.bed > alignment.intsc.bam
 ```

-Haplocounter works with a specified sample, on a specified region.
+Haplocounter works with a specified sample, on a set of regions specified in a bed file.
-A vcf file denotes the SNPs used for haplotyping.
+An indexed vcf file denotes the SNPs used for haplotyping.

 Here's an example:
 ```